NeymarL/Pacman-RL/README.md

 Implement some classic reinforcement learning algorithms, test and visualize on Pacman under [OpenAI's Gym](https://gym.openai.com/) environment.

-**Note: This project is still under construction and at the very begining stage!**

 ## Requirements

 * Python 3.6+